-- Shortly after crossing a brook, do not follow the seemingly obvious path but turn right at a waymarker and over two stiles into a field which leads into Penrath Caravan Park.
-On the far side of the Caravan Park are two gates.
-Take the left option leading to a green lane and across several fields.
+- Shortly after crossing a brook the route runs along the edge of a field and then turns right following a waymarker over two stiles into a field which leads into Penrath Caravan Park.
+On the far side of the Caravan Park turn left.

 - This takes you back into a beautiful deciduous section of Kilgetty Wood.

 - Soon this becomes a coniferous plantation and there is a delightful change in atmospheres.
 At the end of the conifers there is a gate which takes you into a final field.

 - Cross the field and then pass by a cottage and house and carry on up a lane which leads you straight ahead to Kilgetty village.
 Turn right on the main road back towards the Community Centre.